oniani/oniani.github.io/content/weblog/the-essence-of-programming-functional-approach/index.md

 \\[ f : \mathbb{Z}^+\cup \{0\} \rightarrow \mathbb{Z}^+ : x \mapsto x! \\]

-Haskell defines it the similar manner.
+Haskell defines in the similar fashion.

 `factorial :: Integer -> Integer` says that `factorial` is a function that takes an element from the set of integers and maps it to